JNRowe/jnrowe.github.io/articles/fossil.rst

 though, as it just a impedance mismatch.

-The end result of the integrated components feels to me like you've chosen a usable, but weak, component for every aspect of your project's :abbr:`ALM ()`.
+The end result of the integrated components feels to me like you've chosen a usable, but weak, component for some of the  most important parts of your project's :abbr:`ALM (Application Lifecycle Management)`.
 The bits work well together, but none of them seem like an option you'd choose on their own.

 Interface
 ---------